joelhackinen/deliveryfee/README.md

 - The latest image is automatically updated to Docker Hub through a simple GitHub Actions pipeline.
 - Run with `docker run -p 8000:80 joelhackinen/deliveryfee:latest`.
 - The app is running at `localhost:8000`.
+- Stop the container with `docker container stop`

 ## Tests
 - Run terminal command `npm install` if you haven't already.